Rsge/learning-linux/chapter/01-intro.md

 ## 1.8 Linux distros aren’t just the kernel

 While most people simply call it "Linux", a full GNU/Linux distribution includes far more than just the kernel.
 Behind the scenes, each distro bundles together a lot of essential components.
-To name a few: A bootloader that loads the main GNU/Linux system (e.g. systemd-boot or GRUB), a command shell (e.g. Bash), shell utilities such as ls, mkdir, and echo, background services (called daemons), a display protocol to manage display output (X.org or Wayland), a window manager / compositor to manage, well, windows (e.g. KWin, Mutter, Muffin, or Hyprland) a desktop environment (e.g. KDE Plasma, Gnome, or Cinnamon), a software package management tool (e.g. apt, pacman, or yum), and many more.
-In short, the "Linux" you use is really a well-orchestrated ensemble of software working in harmony. [^8pieces]
+To name a few: A bootloader that loads the main GNU/Linux system (e.g. systemd-boot or GRUB), a command shell (e.g. Bash), shell utilities such as ls, mkdir, and echo, background services (called daemons), a display protocol to manage display output (X11 or Wayland), a diplay server for X11 (e.g. X.Org), a window manager / Wayland compositor to manage, well, windows (e.g. KWin, Mutter, Muffin, or Hyprland) a desktop environment (e.g. KDE Plasma, Gnome, or Cinnamon), a software package management tool (e.g. apt, pacman, or yum), and many more.
+A few of these parts will be explained in a bit more detail in this chapter, but in short, the "Linux" you use is really a well-orchestrated ensemble of software working in harmony. [^8pieces]

 <!--The general populace has gravitated to the name Linux and this name has largely stuck.
 However Linux distributions are not just the Linux kernel.
 They all contain other critical software such as a bootloader (systemd-boot or grub), a shell (such as bash), shell utilities (such as ls, mkdir, echo), daemons (i.e. background processes), a graphical server (such as x.org, mutter, kwin), a desktop environment (such as budgie, gnome, kde, unity) and more. [^8pieces]-->